Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation

-The choice to annotate a single frame per clip—specifically the predicted boundary frame $b_k$—requires justification on two grounds: (i) why one frame suffices, and (ii) how a single unlabeled frame can be assigned a meaningful action label.
+The choice to annotate a single frame per clip—specifically the predicted boundary frame $b_k$—requires justification on two grounds: (i) why one label can provide useful supervision, and (ii) how the queried frame can be labeled reliably.

-\textbf{Why a single frame per boundary.} The temporal action segmentation loss (Eq.
-15) is a frame-wise cross-entropy, and the segmentation backbone (ASFormer) has a large temporal receptive field spanning its full encoder depth.
-Each labeled frame therefore propagates gradient signal through the entire clip context, so the model updates its predictions not only at the annotated frame but implicitly across the surrounding unlabeled context frames.
-Labeling the boundary frame—the point of highest uncertainty and the locus of segmentation error—thus provides the most information-dense supervision possible per annotation dollar.
-This is consistent with the timestamp-supervision literature \cite{khan2022timestamp,farha2019ms} which demonstrates that a single labeled frame per action instance is sufficient to train competitive TAS models when the model architecture can exploit temporal context.
-Our setup is strictly more informative than timestamp supervision: we also supply $l$ unlabeled context frames around each boundary, giving the model temporal evidence to interpolate between adjacent labeled boundaries.
+\textbf{Why boundary-frame supervision is effective.} Temporal action segmentation models rely heavily on temporal context: predictions at a given frame are informed not only by local visual evidence but also by neighboring observations across time.
+Consequently, supervision applied at a single frame can influence predictions beyond the labeled instant.
+As such, we place supervision at predicted action boundaries, which are known to concentrate segmentation ambiguity and localization errors.
+The surrounding unlabeled clip context enables the model to associate the queried transition with the preceding and subsequent temporal patterns.
+This design is also consistent with prior timestamp-supervision studies \cite{khan2022timestamp, liu2023reducing, rahaman2022generalized}, which show that sparse frame-level labels can support competitive temporal action segmentation when temporal structure is exploited effectively.
+Our setting, however, differs in two important respects: first, queried frames are selected actively rather than uniformly or manually; second, supervision is concentrated near predicted transitions and paired with boundary-centered temporal context during training.

-\textbf{How action identity is established.} A key practical concern is whether an annotator can reliably assign an action label to a single frame without watching the surrounding video context.
-In our protocol, the annotator views the single boundary frame $b_k$ in isolation.
-The surrounding $\ell$ context frames are not presented to the annotator; they are used only by the model during training as unlabeled temporal context.
-This design keeps annotation cost strictly equal to $K$ labeled frames per queried video, with no implicit viewing overhead.
+\textbf{Practical labeling of boundary frames.} A key practical concern is whether an annotator can reliably assign an action label to a single frame without watching the surrounding video context.
+In our protocol, the annotation request is defined at a single boundary frame at $b_k$.
+In practice, the interface may display minimal neighboring context to help the annotator assign the correct action label, while the recorded supervision remains a single frame label.
+The surrounding $\ell$ context frames are not annotated and are used only by the model during training as unlabeled temporal context.
+The measured supervision cost therefore remains K labeled frames per queried video, although practical annotation time depends on how the annotator interfaces with the queried frame.
 The clip length $\ell$ is chosen (ablated in Tab.~\ref{tab:clip_length}) to maximize the model's temporal receptive field around each boundary, not to assist the annotator.